herbhuang/website_blog/content/posts/using R on WSL.en.md

 This guide records how I end up:

 - use R (and other Linux tools) on Linux via WSL
-- use Rstudio via any browser on Windows without leaving Unix platform
+- use RStudio via any browser on Windows without leaving Unix platform
 - use computation library (blas/lapack) for R

 ## What you need

-I use [Windows Terminal(https://github.com/microsoft/terminal) to run my command line.
+I use [Windows Terminal](https://github.com/microsoft/terminal) to run my command line.

-Before going through this guide, make sure you have your <abbr title="Windows subsystem for Linux">WSL</abbr> installed, see [document(https://docs.microsoft.com/en-us/windows/wsl/install).
+Before going through this guide, make sure you have your <abbr title="Windows subsystem for Linux">WSL</abbr> installed, see [document](https://docs.microsoft.com/en-us/windows/wsl/install).

 You can simply run the script as **administrator** if you never install WSL: